codeswiam/subscription-api/README.md

 # Subscription Tracker API

 This is a Subscription Tracker API built with Node.js, Express, and MongoDB.
 It allows users to manage their subscriptions, including creating, updating, and deleting subscriptions, as well as signing up and signing in.
+The application also includes functionality to send reminder emails for upcoming subscription renewals.
+This ensures users are notified in advance about their subscriptions.

 ## Table of Contents